 In accordance with Virginia Insurance regulations for the licensing of the Association, the Association is required to deposit securities with the State Treasurer.
-As of June 30, 2020 and 2019, the Association had \$1,001,670 and \$991,590, respectively, at fair value, in a Federal Farm Credit Bank and Federal Home Loan Bank bond, respectively, deposited with the State Treasurer to comply with the \$750,000 requirement as discussed in Note 1, with \$250,000 serving as a security deposit in lieu of a surety bond.
+As of June 30, 2021 and 2020, the Association had \$1,000,320 and \$1,001,670, respectively, at fair value, in a Federal Farm Credit Bank bond, deposited with the State Treasurer to comply with the \$750,000 requirement as discussed in Note 1, with \$250,000 serving as a security deposit in lieu of a surety bond.
 The remainder serves as additional collateral because the Association does not maintain aggregate excess insurance.
 While these investments are held by the State Treasurer, they are in the name of the Association and are included in the investments of the Association.